Cheap travel insurance

 1. Your destination

-If you're travelling overseas, your destination can affect the price of your policy, based on the cost of medical care in the country and its risk rating.
+If you're travelling overseas, your destination can affect the price of your international policy, because of the cost of medical care in the country and its risk rating.
 It's important that you let your insurer know all the destinations that you're planning to visit on your trip.
-Insurers may not be able to provide cover for some destinations (like those with a ‘High Risk’ or ‘Extreme Risk’ rating on safetravel.govt.nz).
+Insurers may not be able to provide cover for some destinations if there are certain travel warnings on SafeTravel – it pays to check before you plan your trip.

 2. The length of your journey

 The duration of your holiday can also impact the price of your insurance.
-Our TravelCare Single Trip policy covers you for journeys of up to 365 days.
-If you’re under 65 years old and travelling alone to Australia for two days or less, our comprehensive travel cover starts from just $15*.
+Our International Comprehensive Single Trip policy covers you for a single return journey of up to 365 days.

 3. Who you travel with